The Rate-Immediacy Barrier in Explicit Tree Code Constructions: Introduction

-By inspection, it can be shown that the first tree code construction \cite{EvansKS94}, which has a rate of \(\Omega(1/\log n)\) (where \(n\) is the depth of the tree), {possesses a non-trivial immediacy property that corresponds roughly to} \(\im(k) = 2^{\Theta(k)}\), which we denote throughout {this informal presentation} as $\exp(k)$.\footnote{{The precise immediacy property enjoyed by the \cite{EvansKS94} construction is slightly different, and starts only after a ``lag'': see \cref{sec:appl-rate-upper-bounds}.
-However, it is helpful to temporarily ignore this technical issue in order to understand the main ideas.}} At this informal stage, it is convenient to regard \(\im\) as a real-valued function—which in this case is \(\im(x) = \exp(x)\)—thus extending the original discrete definition.
-With this, our main result can be informally stated as follows {(see also the remarks below for some subtleties that are omitted here for simplicity)}:
+To take an example, it can be shown by inspection that the first tree code construction \cite{EvansKS94}, which has a rate of \(\Omega(1/\log n)\) (where \(n\) is the depth of the tree), {possesses a non-trivial immediacy property that corresponds roughly to} \(\im(k) = 2^{\Theta(k)}\), which we denote throughout {this informal presentation} as $\exp(k)$.
+At this informal stage, it is convenient to regard \(\im\) as a real-valued function—which in this case is \(\im(x) = \exp(x)\)—thus extending the original discrete definition.
+With this, our main result can be informally stated as follows:

 \begin{theorem}[Main result; informal] Let \(T\) be a depth-\(n\) tree code with constant distance and immediacy function \(\im\).
-Then, the rate of \(T\) satisfies
+Then, subject to some technical conditions\footnote{For instance, it turns out that exponential immediacy {(i.e. \(\im(k) = \exp(k)\) as described above)} implies \emph{linear} immediacy.
+Consequently, Theorem \ref{thm:main-informal} should be interpreted as applying only to exponential (or faster-growing) immediacy. } on \(\im\), that are satisfied for the cases \( \im(k) = \exp(k)\) and \(\im(k) = \exp(\exp(k) )\), the rate of \(T\) satisfies

 \end{theorem}